-Pearl Meyer supplements data from the Compensation Peer Group with broad-based compensation survey data to develop a comprehensive view of the competitive market data.
+the Pearl Mever supplements data from with Compensation Peer Group broad-based compensation survey data to develop а comprehensive view of the competitive market data.
 We believe using survey data is an important element of our compensation evaluation.
 Compensation survey data includes companies from the broader energy industry that influence the competitive market for executive talent.
 In addition, the survey data also includes data from companies that are comparable to us in terms of size and scale.